Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Why Mother Dogs May Kill Their Puppies
+Why Do Dogs Kill Their Puppies?

-It is a pet owner's and a dog breeder's worst nightmare: a mother killing its puppies.
+It is a pet owner's and a dog breeder's worst nightmare: a mother killing her puppies.
 Whether the killing is purposeful or accidental, the sight of the dead puppy is enough to cause shock and disbelief.

-This behavior is unfortunately not uncommon in the canine world.
+This behavior is, unfortunately, not uncommon in the canine world.
 It actually has a name: ''infanticide."
 But why would a mother dog kill a puppy?
 There are many reasons, and not all of them are to be condemned.

 Is She Actually Killing Them?

 First of all, it is important to recognize that the mother dog may not necessarily be killing her puppies.
-Unless you actually see her killing them or acting in an abnormal way, it would be unjust to assume she is doing it.
+Unless you actually see her killing them or acting abnormally, it would be unjust to assume she is doing it.
 If you find a puppy dead in the morning, many things could have gone wrong.

 Normal Puppy and Mother Interaction

 Puppies normally nurse and spend 90% of their time sleeping during their first week.
 During the first week, the mother should exhibit a lively interest in her puppies.
-She will stimulate them to eliminate by licking their bottoms and ingesting their waste.
+She should stimulate them to eliminate by licking their bottoms and ingesting their waste.

 One Way to Help